Generic selectors

 Using the policy manager requires the understanding of a few concepts:

 Policy A policy is a collection of related requirements and does not have any logic associated with it, it is a means for categorization.
+Policies can be enabled or disabled.

 Default Risks & Warnings Policies